Marratt and Ellis Opticians: History

 Although John Symonds Marratt died in Streatham in 1889, the company continued to operate under this name for many years.
 There are references to the business in The Illustrated London Progress Commerce in 1893.
 The business was operated by John Clement Ellis; according to the "Optician" Centenary Supplement 1991 stated that Mr J Ellis was considered a pioneer in sight-testing methods.

 In 1914 G. E. Ellis was still connected with the company; he also represented the ward of Warwick on the Common Council of the City of London.

 In May 1941, during World War Two, the premises suffered total destruction when a high explosive bomb landed nearby.
 The business reopened in various addresses in the City (Arthur Street, Eastcheap and Great Tower Street).
 John Clement Ellis, a batchelor, died intestate in 1952 at Wisborough Green, Sussex.

 During the 1960s the business relocated to Forest Hill, SE London under the ownership of Wallis Cupit, at 14 Dartmouth Road.
 A letter from the manager of Westminster Bank Lombard Street dated 1961 invited the owner to lunch as their records show that Marratt and Ellis had held an account there for 84 years and they had never met.

 Chris Watts took over the practice in 1974 and moved the business in 1994 to 50 London Road.

 In 2007 the business was acquired by Johann Blandford and Alnoor Kassam and the name changed to Kassford Opticians.
 This was an amalgamation of their surnames.
 Johann and Alnoor still run the practice to this day at the 50 London Road address.
+Their company, Kassford Opticians Limited, was dissolved in 2021 and the business acquired as a branch by London Eye Care Centre of West Norwood.
+Alnoor continued to be associated with the Forest Hill branch until 2026.